 Each category's specific application will describe the evaluation criteria in more detail, as each category will have slightly different areas of emphasis within the five program objectives.
-Overall, both quantitative data and qualitative narrative factors are part of the evaluation in each category, as will be described in the forthcoming evaluation guidance document.
-SACOG aims to limit the data needs to readily-available sources (such as the Project Performance Assessment tool, existing HCD opportunity maps, housing element site inventories, or other locally available data/information).
+Overall, both quantitative data and qualitative narrative factors are part of the evaluation in each category.
+SACOG aims to limit the data needs on the sponsor by building a new Green Means Go data tool and directing sponsors to readily-available sources (such as the Project Performance Assessment tool, existing HCD opportunity maps, housing element site inventories, or other locally available data/information).

-SACOG will convene two technical working groups to evaluate the data and narrative components of the five criteria.
-One working group will evaluate the project benefit and leverage criteria.
-A second will focus on the project's deliverability and cost estimate.
+SACOG will convene a technical working group to evaluate the data and narrative components of the five criteria.